 - The guided tour lasts about 1½ hours.

 - No cameras of any type are permitted.
-(Impossible to sneak a photo.
-We tried.)
+(It is completely impossible to sneak a photo.
+Believe us, we tried.)

 - This is not something you should attempt if you have difficulty with stairs or tight spaces.